Lencerf/linux/Documentation/admin-guide/mm/kho.rst

 space kexec tooling currently has no support for KHO with the user space based file loader ::

-  # kexec -l Image --initrd=initrd -s
+  # kexec -l /path/to/bzImage --initrd /path/to/initrd -s
   # kexec -e

 The new kernel will boot up and contain some of the previous kernel's state.